 When IoT devices and big data are common across a huge area, organizations can use Private LTE for an isolated, secure network without a separate SSID or additional infrastructure.

-What if you need to connect hundreds of video surveillance cameras?
+What if you need to connect hundreds of video surveillance cameras in a shipping port or on a school campus?
 Private LTE with CBRS or a fixed-rate cellular plan is a cost-effective option that can eliminate the worries tied to data usage management.